 Many of these conditions will also present with symptoms other than blurred vision, so be sure to be open with your optometrist if you experience any unusual visual symptoms.

 If you notice blurred vision only following a high-carb meal, it may be worth tracking your meals and symptoms to try and find a pattern.
 This information will be valuable for your optometrist and other health care professionals.

 How We Can Help

-At Dr. Michael Brodsky and Associates, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
+At Newcomer Eye Associates, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
 If you're concerned about temporary blurred vision after eating or any other visual symptoms, contact us to schedule your comprehensive eye exam.

 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

 To schedule your eye examnear you, call [tokens name='practice'] in today!

 The American Optometric Association recommends that adults have their eyes checked by an optometrist every 1-2 years.
 For high risk patients, patients who wear glasses or contact lenses, or those over the age of 65, annual eye exams are recommended.
 Certain conditions like diabetes may make it necessary to visit your optometrist more often.